 The map property can also be set in the material constructor.
 All three types of mesh material (Basic, Lambert, and Phong) can use a texture.
-In general, the material color will be white, since the material color will be multiplied by colors from the texture.
+In general, the material base color will be white, since the material color will be multiplied by colors from the texture.
 A non-white material color will add a "tint" to the texture colors.
 The texture coordinates that are needed to map the image to a mesh are part of the mesh geometry.
-The standard mesh geometries such as THREE.SphereGeometry come with texture coordinates already defined.
+The standard mesh geometries such as THREE.
+Sphere Geometry come with texture coordinates already defined.

 That's the basic idea-create a texture object from an image URL and assign it to the map property of a material.
 However, there are complications.
 First of all, image loading is "asynchronous."
-That is, calling THREE.ImageUtils.loadTexture only starts the process of loading the image, and the process can complete sometime after the function returns.
+That is, calling the load function only starts the process of loading the image, and the process can complete sometime after the function returns.
 Using a texture on an object before the image has finished loading does not cause an error, but the object will be rendered as completely black.
 Once the image has been loaded, the scene has to be rendered again to show the image texture.
 If an animation is running, this will happen automatically; the image will appear in the first frame after it has finished loading.
 But if there is no animation, you need a way to render the scene once the image has loaded.
-In fact, the loadTexture function has several optional parameters:
+In fact, the load function in a TextureLoader has several optional parameters:

 '''

-THREE.ImageUtils.loadTexture( imageURL, mapping, onLoad, onError );
+loader.load( imageURL, onLoad, undefined, onError );

 '''

-The mapping parameter tells how the texture is applied.
-For basic image textures, pass the default value THREE.UVMapping-or pass undefined as the parameter, to use the default.
+The third parameter here is given as undefined because that parameter is no longer used.
 The onLoad and onError parameters are callback functions.
 The onLoad function, if defined, will be called once the image has been successfully loaded.
 The onError function will be called if the attempt to load the image fails.
 For example, if there is a function render() that renders the scene, then render itself could be used as the onLoad function:

 '''

-var texture = THREE.ImageUtils.loadTexture( "brick.png", undefined, render );
+var texture = new THREE.TextureLoader().load( "brick.png", render );

 '''